Bioconductor/bioconductor.org/content/about/removed-packages.md

 A list of packages removed from Bioconductor along with their last-available landing pages.

-## Packages deprecated in Bioconductor 3.18 release (to be removed in 3.19)
+## Packages deprecated in Bioconductor 3.19 (to be removed in 3.20)

+## Packages removed with Bioconductor 3.19 release

 Software Packages:
 <ul class="inline_list">